hummodi6991/oaktree-variance-drafts/README.md

 Docs: `http://localhost:8000/docs`

 ## Example payload
-(see /data/templates for CSVs and README for example JSON)
+(see /data/templates for sample CSV/XLSX files and README for example JSON)